Waiver For Illegal Entry Explained

-The USCIS has attempted to address the numerous situations that might challenge an individual’s right to live and work in the United States.
-I-601, Waiver of Grounds of Inadmissibility (often simply referred to as a waiver of inadmissibility), can allow an individual to enter the U.S. even if he or she is considered inadmissible due to health-related grounds, criminal grounds or other activities.
+The U.S. Citizenship and Immigration Services (USCIS) has attempted to address the numerous situations that might challenge an individual’s right to live and work in the United States.
+I-601, Waiver of Grounds of Inadmissibility (often simply referred to as a waiver of inadmissibility), can allow an individual to enter the United States even if he or she is considered inadmissible due to health-related grounds, criminal grounds or other activities.

 I-601A, however, is an application for a provisional unlawful presence waiver (often simply referred to as a waiver for illegal entry).
 If you have questions about these waivers or the government’s grounds for inadmissibility, please schedule a free case evaluation with an attorney at our firm.

 At Bartell Georgalas & Juarez, our immigration lawyer has extensive experience guiding clients through all stages of the immigration process.
 We understand that the process can seem confusing and complex.
 Clients directly benefit from our experience, legal knowledge and thorough understanding of the immigration process.
 No matter the complexity of your issue, we encourage you to contact our firm as soon as possible.

 Our Experienced Immigration Attorneys Can Help With Overstayed Visa Issues